Affine Grassmannians and the geometric Satake in mixed characteristic

-There is an obvious guess of the moduli problem that should be represented by the mixed characteristic affine Grassmannian: we associate to every $k$-algebra $R$ the set
+There is an obvious guess of the moduli problem that the mixed characteristic affine Grassmannian $\Gr$ should represent: it should associate to every $k$-algebra $R$ the set

 where $W(R)$ is the ring of Witt vectors for $R$.
-Unfortunately, this definition is unreasonable, as the ring of the Witt vectors for a non-perfect ring $R$ is not well-behaved.
-E.g. $p$ could be a zero divisor of $W(R)$ if $R$ is non-reduced so $\La_0=W(R)^n$ may not be in the above set\footnote{Alternatively, one could try to define $\Gr(R)$ as the set of pairs $(\La,\beta)$ where $\La$ is a finite projective $W(R)$-module and $\beta: \La\otimes W(R)[1/p]\simeq W(R)[1/p]^n$ is an isomorphism.
-But we still do not know whether this is reasonable.}.
-On the other hand, note that \begin{enumerate} \item if $R$ is a perfect $k$-algebra, then $W(R)$ is well-behaved. \item The $R$-points of a scheme $X$ for perfect rings $R$ determine $X$ up to perfection\footnote{The category of perfect $k$-schemes is a full subcategory of the category of presheaves on the category of perfect $k$-algebras, see Lemma \ref{descent}.}. \item The (\'{e}tale) topology of a scheme (e.g. the $\ell$-adic cohomology) does not change passing to perfection. \end{enumerate}
+Unfortunately, this definition is unreasonable\footnote{Alternatively, one could try to define $\Gr(R)$ as the set of pairs $(\La,\beta)$, where $\La$ is a finite projective $W(R)$-module and $\beta: \La\otimes W(R)[1/p]\simeq W(R)[1/p]^n$ is an isomorphism.
+But we still do not know whether this is reasonable.}, as the ring of the Witt vectors for a non-perfect ring $R$ is not well-behaved.
+E.g. $p$ could be a zero divisor of $W(R)$ if $R$ is non-reduced, so $\La_{0R}=W(R)^n$ may not be a submodule of $W(R)[1/p]^n$.
+On the other hand, note that \begin{enumerate} \item if $R$ is a perfect $k$-algebra, then $W(R)$ is well-behaved. \item The values of a scheme $X$ at perfect rings $R$ determine $X$ up to perfection\footnote{The category of perfect $k$-schemes is a full subcategory of the category of presheaves on the category of perfect $k$-algebras.
+See Lemma \ref{descent}.}. \item The (\'{e}tale) topology of a scheme (e.g. the $\ell$-adic cohomology) does not change when passing to the perfection. \end{enumerate}

 Therefore, we restrict the naive moduli problem \eqref{intro:Gr} to the category of perfect $k$-algebras.
-This defines a presheaf on this category\footnote{In fact, in \cite{Kr} it is shown that this is an fpqc sheaf.}, and the best question one can ask is: whether this functor is represented by a(n inductive limit of) perfect $k$-scheme(s).
-Our first main theorem gives a positive answer of the question.
+This defines a presheaf on this category\footnote{In fact, Kreidl \cite{Kr} proved that this is an fpqc sheaf.}, and the best question one can ask is: whether this functor is represented by a(n inductive limit of) perfect $k$-scheme(s).
+Our first main theorem gives a positive answer to a slightly weaker version of the question.

-\begin{thm} The above functor can be written as $\Gr=\underrightarrow\lim X_i $, with each $X_i$ being the perfection of some proper algebraic space defined over $k$\footnote{One can expect that these $X_i$s are the perfections of projective varieties over $k$, see \S \ref{rep as sch} for some discussions.
-But knowing $X_i$s are algebraic spaces is sufficient for all the applications we have in mind.}, and $X_i\to X_{i+1}$ being a closed embedding. \end{thm}
+\begin{thm} The above functor can be written as an increasing union of subfunctors $\Gr=\underrightarrow\lim X_i $, where each $X_i$ is the perfection of some proper algebraic space defined over $k$ and $X_i\to X_{i+1}$ is a closed embedding. \end{thm}